 Running a business these days is never easy and choosing the right type of insurance for your business can be confusing unless you have done your research!
 When purchasing business insurance, it is essential to make sure you have proper coverage for the autos used in your daily business operations.
 A commercial auto policy varies from a personal auto policy in that it covers commercial use of automobiles.
 Terms and conditions are explained in the parts of the policy.
-It is very important to understand the different part of the policy and what coverage is available.
+It is very important to understand the different parts of the policy and what coverage is available.

 The vehicles covered by a business auto insurance policy are ones that are owned, hired, leased or borrowed by a business and designed to be driven on public roads.
 A “symbol 1” provides the broadest coverage available and indicates that any auto is covered.
-A symbol 1 included owned, hired, and non-owned autos.
-A “symbol 7” narrows this coverage only to auto specifically described on the policy declarations page.
+A symbol 1 includes owned, hired, and non-owned autos.
+A “symbol 7” narrows this coverage only to autos specifically described on the policy declarations page.

 A covered driver on an auto insurance policy for business owners can be the owner himself or his employees.
 A covered driver is the business owner himself or anyone that is driving a covered vehicle with the permission of the named insured.
 The coverage does not apply to a person who is selling, serving, repairing, or parking autos, unless this is the business of the insured.

 Liability coverage for a business auto insurance policy pays for the business owner's legal obligation for damages caused to others by a covered accident that results in bodily injury or property damage.
 The insurance company will also defend the insured legally against lawsuits and claims up to the policy limits.